dwortmann/SquabbleDobble_v1/README.txt.txt

 //
 Use this file for any general information regarding the project, notes, concerns and any similar issues.
 Also include your name in the Developers field when you have successfully synched up with the repository.
+I have my desktop, and laptop synched using TortoiseGit and WindowsGit working together.